 Louis Berthier

-I am a PhD student in Applied Mathematics and Machine Learning at Ecole Polytechnique, within the Centre de Mathematiques Appliquees (CMAP) and the SIMPAS team.
+I am a PhD student at the Centre de Mathématiques Appliquées (CMAP) of École Polytechnique, in the SIMPAS team.
 My research is a CIFRE collaboration with Michelin, supervised by Pr.
 Eric Moulines, Dr. Ahmed Shokry, Dr. Maxime Moreaud, and Guillaume Ramelet.

-I build adaptive systems that predict product quality in real time on the factory floor, replacing costly offline laboratory measurements with machine learning models that know when to trust their own predictions.
+I build machine learning systems that predict tire quality in real time on Michelin’s production lines, replacing slow and costly laboratory measurements, and, just as important, that flag when their own prediction should not be trusted.
 My work sits at the crossroads of machine learning, uncertainty quantification (especially conformal prediction), and explainability, with the long-term goal of enabling autonomous process control in manufacturing.
+You can read more on my research page.

 Before my PhD, I explored machine learning across several domains: